Insights > Category > Posted: 2023-Jul-20, Updated: 2024-Sep-10

 Understanding Visible Light Transmittance

 The amount of light you let into your home is a matter of personal taste.
-When replacing your windows, understanding the VT will help you get it right.
+When replacing your windows, knowing what VT is and how to control it will help you get it right.

 Examples: